 | 6.
 Long-term value | PutTogether and Stylebook (tied) |

-Overall: PutTogether wins four-and-a-half of six rounds.
-Whering, Stylebook, and Cladwell each win specific rounds.
-That result is honest but it deserves the same caveat the other articles in this series carry: the rounds were chosen to be balanced across visual, philosophical, and analytical dimensions, and PT's strength on visual and editorial is partly the reason it shows up well.
-A scoreboard that weighted sustainability or capsule-purity higher would change the result.
+That result is honest within the rounds we chose — but it deserves the standard caveat: the rounds were chosen before testing to balance visual, philosophical, and analytical dimensions, and PT's strength on visual + editorial is partly the reason it shows up well.
+A scoreboard that weighted sustainability harder (Round 4) or capsule purity (Round 2's runner-up) would change the result.
+A scoreboard that weighted long-horizon cost harder would tilt toward Stylebook ($4.99 once beats every recurring subscription on a five-year horizon).

 The right app for any individual reader is the one whose round they actually care about most.